deadlydog/deadlydog.github.io/_posts/2024-11-16-Prevent-NuGet-package-vulnerabilities-from-breaking-the-build.md

     ![Screenshot of modifying the .csproj file in Visual Studio](/assets/Posts/2024-11-16-Prevent-NuGet-package-vulnerabilities-from-breaking-the-build/enable-treat-warnings-as-errors-and-ignore-nuget-audit-warnings-in-visual-studio.png)

 - __Suppress specific NuGet audit advisories__: The next best solution is to ignore just the specific NuGet package advisory that you are not able to workaround.
+  A potential downside is that because you will no longer get a warning, you may forget the package has a vulnerability.
   Here is an example of the code to add to your .csproj file to exclude the specific log4net advisory mentioned earlier:

   ```xml